Jean-Tinland/simple-bar/README.md

 ## Customization

-### Colors
+### Colors & theme

-If you want to customize the colors or fonts used you can simply edit the `simple-bar > lib > styles > Theme.js` and put your settings in it.
+If you want to customize the colors, shadow & fonts used you can simply edit the `simple-bar > lib > styles > Theme.js` and put your settings in it.

 ```javascript
 export const Theme = {